sajjathossain/sajjathossain/README.md

 - 📫 How to reach me **sajjadhosenprovel@gmail.com**

-- ⚡ Fun fact **I like make jokes which I think is important for everyone in a team to work freely.
+- ⚡ Fun fact **I like to make jokes, which I think is important for everyone in a team to work freely.
 A free mind.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">